Flunkyball: Variants

 The rules of Flunkyball vary from place to place and are often only set at the beginning of the round, or even during the game.
 The distances between the throwers and the target vary.
 Sometimes all that must be done to finish a round is to set up the target without getting the ball behind your own line.
 Instead of a ball, a plastic bottle can be used as a throwing device.
 Instead of beer, the game can also be played with non-alcoholic drinks, such as iced tea.
 The amount of liquid to be drunk also varies.
 The scale ranges from standard 330 mL cans to 1.5 litre containers.
+Sometimes, like at Pinkpop 2026 a trolley is used instead of a ball.

 Spread

 Flunkyball is usually played during the summer, in green spaces such as parks.
 It is also sometimes played at music festivals in Germany.

-The game is particularly popular among university students, notably at the Karlsruher Institute of Technology and in Elmshorn, where championships are held annually.
+The game is particularly popular among university students, notably at the Karlsruhe Institute of Technology and in Elmshorn, where championships are held annually.

 While still relatively unknown, Flunkyball is becoming gradually more popular in the United Kingdom.

+Also in recent years it has become a widely popular game among Polish high school and university students.